-The celebration of rice has been linked to it’s harvest and planting.
-Celebrate rice, in all its varieties, as a source and symbol of sustenance.
+The celebration of rice has been linked to its harvest and planting.
+Honor rice, in all its varieties, as a source and symbol of sustenance.

 For several days at the end of each year, Wendy Kohatsu and about 20 members of her family come together in Los Angeles to beat 150 pounds of dry sweet rice into handmade mochi.
 It’s a long process, one that requires patience and good conversation as they soak the rice, steam it, and pound it into molten sticky dough that is then meticulously hand shaped into dense rice dumplings.
 The result is a sumptuous soup of warm mochi floating in a rich miso broth.